laduplessis/BESP_paper-analyses/README.md

 ## Dependencies

 ### BEAST2
-BEAST v2.5.0 with the BESP package installed.
-For now we just provide a `.jar` file on this repository until the package is ready to be released.
+BEAST v2.6.0 with the besp package installed.
+Alternatively, use the `.jar` file included with this repository.

 ### Python
 - numpy